11 minute read time

 Email marketing is a proven way to attract and retain customers.

-Get started now with these 9 email types that can help your business attract and retain customers.
-Curate and cultivate your email marketing list well; then watch the revenue rise.
+Get started now with these nine email types that can help your business attract and retain customers.
+Curate and cultivate your email marketing list well, then watch the revenue rise.
+By sending out different types of email newsletters, you keep your customers engaged and interested in your emails.